Elementary Education Concentration | West Coast Baptist College

 Physical Science

 Physical Science is a foundation science class, along with Biology 1, for students seeking credits toward a secondary concentration or students taking it as a general elective.
 All basic physical and earth sciences are addressed in course lectures.
 These topics include geology and plate tectonics, meteorology, oceanography, motion, atomic theory, chemistry, and astronomy.
+A fee of $20 will be charged at the time of registration for this course.
 Prerequisite: None

 SC 410 3